sana-ccrc/PyEarthTools/docs/index.md

 ## Acknowleging or Citing `PyEarthTools`

-If you use PyEarthTools for your work, we would appreciate you citing our software.
+If you use PyEarthTools for your work, we would appreciate you citing our software as below:

 :::::{tab-set}